 As this report is written there are still unresolved issues on which National Treasury must issue instructions as to compliancy.
-E.g. National and Provincial spheres do not apply the same legislation on which the CSD was designed.
+The CSD is designed on National and Provincial legislation which is not the same as that of Local Government.
 For municipalities to comply with its legislation, some issues must still be addressed.
 National Treasury indicated in the circular that the following aspects are work-in-progress and further information will be provided once systems have been upgraded after consultation with relevant stakeholders: